Light source-13.jpg

-• Spectroscopy has several drawbacks when it is used to measure within the human body.
+Spectroscopy is a commonly used approach for non-invasive glucose sensing.
+However, spectroscopy has several drawbacks when it is used to measure substances within the human body.

 Many factors - such as skin thickness, skin tone, hydration levels - can affect the accuracy and reliability of measurements when using spectroscopy.